Yale-LILY/Ascle/README.md

 ```
 Then you are good to go!

-Not that this would work for basic mimic and wrapper functions, for the functions in `independent_tasks`, please check the corresponding README.
+Not that this would work for basic mimic and general functions, for the functions in `independent_tasks`, please check the corresponding README.

 #### MIMIC